 - Children’s activity pack

 A range of equipment is kept in stock.
 This allows ShelterBox to be flexible and adjust the contents of the box according to the environment they are going to.

 2c.
 Do you send anything else?

-In any disaster a large number of people without shelter will inevitably be children.
-Schools will often have been destroyed along with homes and other buildings.
-ShelterBox will, therefore, sometimes include “School Boxes” in their consignments along with the usual green boxes.
+In any disaster a large number of people without shelter inevitably will be children.
+Schools often will have been destroyed along with homes and other buildings.
+ShelterBox, therefore, sometimes will include “School Boxes” in their consignments along with the usual green boxes.
 These contain essential supplies for teachers, including blackboard paint and chalk, along with school equipment for 50 children.